MultiQoSTechnologies/products-cmp/README.md

 # products-cmp

-This is a Compose Multiplatform project which retrives the product list from cloud using Ktor library and diplay it in a Grid listview.
+This is a Compose Multiplatform project which retrives the product list from cloud using Ktor library and display it in a Grid listview.
 This App can be run on Android, iOS and Desktop.

 # How to run
 Clone this repository and open in Android studio.
 Check the configuration for Android, iOS, and Desktop.